fmidev/smartmet-plugin-timeseries/docs/Using-the-Timeseries-API.md

 interval but the query will not return the actual values of the temperatures during that interval which are used in calculating the min, max and mean temperatures.

+Modular means and standard deviations are calculated using the Mitsuta algorithm.

 ### Aggregate functions over an area and time